The Bank works closely and constructively with our wide range of stakeholders which allows us to understand the issues that matter most to them.

 - restore relationships between our people, our customers and our community, particularly through complaint resolution.

-We engage with our customers through customer feedback, surveys and workshops, customer representative bodies, complaint channels and external dispute resolution bodies.
+The Bank engages with our customers and the community through feedback channels, surveys and workshops, customer representative bodies, and community-based engagement.

 To deliver sustainable outcomes and financial wellbeing for our stakeholders, first we must understand the expectations of the communities in which we operate.

 We have a program of regular and ongoing engagement with members of the community, through a variety of channels, and use the insights we gain to improve our products and services.
 This in turn allows us to deliver better outcomes for our customers.